Framing Armageddon: Something Wicked Part 1

 Framing Armageddon: Something Wicked Part 1 is the eighth studio album from Iced Earth, released on September 11, 2007.
 It is part one of two concept albums based on a trilogy of songs from Iced Earth's fifth studio album, Something Wicked This Way Comes.
 The saga, aptly titled the Something Wicked Saga, tells the fictional history of mankind, from its creation to its destruction.
 It is the second and final album with vocalist Tim "Ripper" Owens.
-This is also the first album that Schaffer become more involved in playing lead guitars parts.
+This is also the first album where Schaffer became more involved in playing the lead guitar parts.

-Overview
+Production

 Framing Armageddon is the band's first studio album featuring lead guitarist Troy Seele, and drummer Brent Smedley, who never played on an Iced Earth studio album during his previous stints with the group.
 Tim "Ripper" Owens makes his final appearance as lead singer on this record, as well.
 Also, this was bassist Dennis Hayes' first appearance on an Iced Earth album, though he only appears on two songs.
 Former Iced Earth lead guitarist Tim Mills is featured on "Reflections", and co-wrote both that song and "Infiltrate and Assimilate".